Shutdown or not, Atlantic City still out of cash -mayor

 The mayor on Thursday assured residents that municipal business would continue as usual, but deputy fire chief Scott Evans said there would be hardships.

 “Our paychecks won’t be there like normal,” Evans said, lamenting the pile of paperwork that awaits their return.
-(Reporting by Daniel Kelley in Atlantic City; Additional reporting by Hilary Russ in New York; Editing by Daniel Bases and Andrew Hay)
+(Additional reporting by Hilary Russ in New York)